From Bell Products to Greenberger-Horne-Zeilinger states: Quantum Memories via emergent Hamiltonians: Two Dimensions

-In fact, interactions between these spins can be introduced by incorporating diagonal hopping terms in the original Hamiltonian, by modifying \( \hat H_f \) as,
+In fact, interactions between these spins can be introduced by incorporating diagonal hopping terms in the original Hamiltonian, by modifying \( \hat H_f \) as

-This compact representation highlights that the nearest-neighbor hopping amplitudes in this case are $J_{l_\mu} = \frac{1}{2}\sqrt{l_\mu(L_\mu-l_\mu)}$ with $\mu = x,y$ in terms of hardcore boson operators, and that the next-nearest neighbor amplitudes are $J_l = \frac{1}{4}\sqrt{l_xl_y(L_x-l_x)(L_y-l_y)}$.
-Within this framework, a convergent Emergent Hamiltonian can still be obtained, expressed as~\footnote{Here, we simplify the notation by omitting tensor products, which are obvious in the context.},
+This compact representation highlights that the nearest-neighbor hopping amplitudes in this case are $J_{l_\mu} = \frac{1}{2}\sqrt{l_\mu(L_\mu-l_\mu)}$ with $\mu = x,y$ in terms of hard-core boson operators, and that the next-nearest-neighbor amplitudes are $J_l = \frac{1}{4}\sqrt{l_xl_y(L_x-l_x)(L_y-l_y)}$.
+Within this framework, a convergent emergent Hamiltonian can still be obtained, expressed as~\footnote{Here, we simplify the notation by omitting tensor products, which are obvious in the context.},

 where the nested commutators in this case read $\hat {\cal H}_{2n}=-[\hat S_{1z}(1+\hat S_{2x})^{2n}+(1+\hat S_{1x})^{2n}\hat S_{2z}]$ and $\hat {\cal H}_{2n+1}={\rm i} [\hat S_{1y}(1+\hat S_{2x})^{2n+1}+(1+\hat S_{1x})^{2n+1}\hat S_{2y}]$, which, as before, can be exactly summed in Eq.~\eqref{eq:emergent_Hamiltonian}.